General Condition Information

 If your baby’s blood spot screening result for cystic fibrosis is out-of-range, your baby’s health care provider will contact you.
 Together, you will discuss next steps and follow-up plans.

-If your baby’s screening results show high IRT levels and only one change in the CFTR gene, this result does not mean that your baby definitely has CF. It does mean that your baby needs more follow-up testing.
+If your baby’s screening results show high IRT levels and only one change in the CFTR gene, this result does not mean that your baby definitely has cystic fibrosis.
+It does mean that your baby needs more follow-up testing.

-If your baby’s screening results show high IRT levels and two or more changes in the CFTR gene, it is likely that your baby has CF and needs more follow-up testing.
+If your baby’s screening results show high IRT levels and two or more changes in the CFTR gene, it is likely that your baby has cystic fibrosis and needs more follow-up testing.

 To learn more about screening results, visit the Blood Spot Screening Results page.